 Have you ever rolled your eyes at a $20 bag of coffee at a coffee shop?
-The feeling is all too familiar, but the more you learn about coffee, the more you should adjust your coffee price expectations.
+The feeling is all too familiar, but the more you learn about coffee, the more you'll realize it's not so crazy after all.

 When we break down coffee pricing to a detailed level and look at it with a critical eye, the reality isn’t very pleasant: real, hard working people suffer when we’re too stingy on our coffee beans.